TonyFlury/py-importjson/README.rst

  - An optional key of ``__doc__`` will set the documentation string for the class - unlike at module level there is no automatically generated documentation string for the class.
 While it is normal that the value is a string if a different object is provided the documentation string will be set to the string representation of that object
  - An optional key of ``__class_attributes__`` will have the value which is a dictionary : This dictionary defines the names and values of the class data attributes (as opposed to the instance data attributes) - see section 5
  - An optional key of ``__parent__`` will have a string value which is used as the name of a superclass for this class.
- - An optional key ``__constraints__`` which will have a dictionary value - and define constrainst to be applied to the value of individual Instance Data Attributes - see section 6
+ - An optional key ``__constraints__`` which will have a dictionary value - and define constraint to be applied to the value of individual Instance Data Attributes - see section 6

 5 Content of the ``__class_attributes__`` dictionary
 ----------------------------------------------------